Dear Straight People,

 In retrospect however, Triumphant (Get’Em) has got to be one of Mariah’s most underrated releases to date.
 While the lack of Mariah is indeed a valid point, Mariah totally nails it during her parts of the song, especially when she leads the stadium-sized anthem to a climatic finish during the last minute.
 That plus the fact that Mariah looks absolutely gorgeous in the video definitely redeems the song from its lack of Mariah and makes it a worthy Billboard Hot 100 number 1 track.

-If I’ve missed out on anymore deserving Mariah Carey singles, let me know in the comments below!
+If I’ve missed out on anymore deserving Mariah Carey singles, let us know in the comments below!